How to Teach Spelling: 7 Strategies to Improve Your Lessons

 It’s All Greek To Me

-Spelling continues to be an important skill to teach.
-Teaching spelling involves word study which supports reading.
+Spelling continues to be an important skill to teach and Daily Writing Tips has some additional strategies in this post.
 For the optimal chance at remembering new words, provide students with different ways to learn and practice.
 Include movement, touch, and texture in the learning experience.

 Try these strategies and take advantage of the many quality online resources for ESL teachers.
 The WIDA consortium provides a selection of free teacher resources here.
 Colorín Colorado has a section devoted to “ELL Strategies and Best Practices” as well as a resource library.